New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Contact interactions

 \subsection{Addressing $bs\mu\mu$ anomalies}

 Matching Eq.~\eqref{eq:SMEFT_ops} to the low-energy EFT at tree-level gives the relevant operator controlling the $b \to s \mu^+ \mu^-$ decays, \be C_{sb\mu\mu} = \left( [C_{\ell q}^{(1)}]_{2223} + [C_{\ell q}^{(3)}]_{2223} \right)~. \ee In realistic models the $sb\mu\mu$ interaction is rarely generated alone; it comes along with the flavour-diagonal interactions, such as $bb\mu\mu$.
-In motivated flavour scenarios that aim at addressing the flavour puzzle and providing sufficient protection for approximate accidental symmetries, such as the $U(2)^3$ flavour symmetry in the quark sector~\cite{Barbieri:2011ci}, the $bb\mu\mu$ contact interaction is expected to be enhanced with respect to the $sb\mu\mu$.
-We consider both cases for comparison.
-Assuming the $C_{\ell q}^{(1)} = C_{\ell q}^{(3)}$ alignment, we study high-energy constraints on the following effective Lagrangian:
+In motivated flavour scenarios that aim at addressing the flavour puzzle and providing sufficient protection for approximate accidental symmetries, such as the $U(2)^3$ flavour symmetry in the quark sector~\cite{Barbieri:2011ci}, the $bb\mu\mu$ contact interaction is expected to be enhanced with respect to the $sb\mu\mu$. {For this reason, in the following we consider two scenarios: only $sb\mu\mu$ contact interaction and only the $bb\mu\mu$ one (where $sb\mu\mu$ is assumed to be $\sim |V_{ts}|$ suppressed with respect to the flavour diagonal one and thus negligible).} Assuming the $C_{\ell q}^{(1)} = C_{\ell q}^{(3)}$ alignment, we study high-energy constraints on the following effective Lagrangian: